HigherOrderCO/Bend/GUIDE.md

 much as [`74000 MIPS`].
 With the addition of immutable textures, we could actually use that to build shaders and 3D rendering.

-Sadly, time's running out for the release, so, for now, let's leave it like that

-this session will be left like that, for now.
-We believe Bend unfolds a whole new world that was not possible before.
+Sadly, time's running out for the release, so, for now, let's leave it like that.
+We believe Bend unveils a whole new world that was not possible before.
 If you want to be part of it, join our [Discord](https://Discord.HigherOrderCO.com/) and let's build that world together!